 Depending on the location of your interview, it might be good to find parking places if the location is very crowded and thought after.
 Most importantly though, be sure your car is in good condition and fill the thanks the night before to avoid any complications.

 Finally, make sure that you leave your house at least half an hour early because even with all of the previously mentioned preparations, some unpredictable issue might rise ad so, you’ll have given yourself some time to deal with the issue and still get to the interview on time.

-You might be asked to bring with you some important documents such as your resume or cv to an interview and even tho today’s world is digital, it is still important, and greatly appreciated when someone brings printed copies of their files.
+You might be asked to bring with you some important documents such as your resume or CV to an interview and even tho today’s world is digital, it is still important, and greatly appreciated when someone brings printed copies of their files.

 It also acts as a plan B in case of some technical problems.
-Without forgetting that some legal documents authentic form, such as a birth certificate, might hold more value in its paper form and not scanned.
+Without forgetting that some legal documents in authentic form, such as a birth certificate, might hold more value in its paper form and not scanned.
 Some employers even prefer this form to be sure that you didn’t fake any documents.